Jax Taylor’s Girlfriend Reacts To His Playboy Mansion Tweet: It ‘Sucks’

 — Jax Taylor (@mrjaxtaylor) April 6, 2017

 Jax Taylor and Brittany Cartwright began dating in early 2015 after meeting one another in Las Vegas.
-As fans will recall, the couple didn’t waste any time getting serious about one another and in 2015, Cartwright moved to Los Angeles from Kentucky and began living with the reality star.
+As fans will recall, the couple didn’t waste any time getting serious about one another, and in 2015, Cartwright moved to Los Angeles from Kentucky and began living with the reality star.

-Although Brittany Cartwright was initially denied a job at SUR Restaurant, where Jax Taylor had been working as a bartender for the past several years, Lisa Vanderpump ultimately gave her a waitressing gig at the venue and during Season 5, fans saw Cartwright tending to her new job.
+Although Brittany Cartwright was initially denied a job at SUR Restaurant, where Jax Taylor had been working as a bartender for the past several years, Lisa Vanderpump ultimately gave her a waitressing gig at the venue.
+During Season 5, fans saw Cartwright tending to her new job.

 Also during Season 5 of Vanderpump Rules, fans watched as Jax Taylor and Brittany Cartwright were confronted about their plans for the future by Cartwright’s mother, Sherri.
 Around the same time, Jax Taylor appeared on an episode of Andy Cohen’s late night talk show, Watch What Happens Live, where he addressed the possibility of a future marriage.

-During the episode, after a caller asked whether or not he and Brittany Cartwright would soon wed, Jax Taylor told the Vanderpump Rules viewer that he didn’t yet have plans to tie the knot because he and Cartwright had only been together for one year.
-A short time later, Cartwright pointed out on Twitter that she and Jax Taylor had been dating for closer to 2 years.
+During the episode, after a caller asked whether he and Brittany Cartwright would soon wed, Jax Taylor told the Vanderpump Rules viewer that he didn’t yet have plans to tie the knot because he and Cartwright had only been together for one year.
+A short time later, Cartwright pointed out on Twitter that she and Jax Taylor had been dating for closer to two years.

-While Jax Taylor made it clear at the time that fans shouldn’t be holding their breaths for an engagement between him and Brittany Cartwright, he had nothing but good things to say about his girlfriend during an interview with The Daily Dish in November of last year.
+While Jax Taylor made it clear at the time that fans shouldn’t be holding their breaths for an engagement between him and Brittany Cartwright, he had nothing but good things to say about his girlfriend during an interview with the Daily Dish in November of last year.

 “She’s just an amazing girl.
 I love her to death.
 She’s just so sweet, so kind.
 She has a lot of patience,” he said.
 “It takes someone to have a lot of patience with me cause I’m kind of all over the place.
 I think patience is the key.
 Everybody loves her.
 There’s not one person that can say a bad thing about her.
 I feel like they would trade me in for her any day.
 I think anybody would.”